sigasi/sigasi_insights/content/releasenotes/sigasi-2.21.md

 Sigasi 2.21 introduces **Path Variables** for **toolchain installation paths** and **Environment variables**.
 This is a convenient way to avoid absolute paths in your project files.
 The library quick fixes have been updated to use these variables.
-(More info: [/tech/how-avoid-absolute-library-paths-your-sigasi-project-files])
+(More info: [How to avoid absolute (library) paths in your Sigasi Project files](/tech/how-avoid-absolute-library-paths-your-sigasi-project-files))

 ![Path variables for toolchains and environment variables](/img/releasenotes/2.21/pathvariablestoolchain.png "Path variables for toolchains and environment variables")